-The Seminar Room on the second floor of Houghton Library may be reserved by instructors wishing to bring a class to consult Houghton material as a group.
-We can accommodate classes between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
-We can sometimes make special arrangements for class meetings outside of these hours.
+Houghton Library welcomes classes working with our collections.
+Our Seminar Rooms, on the second floor of Houghton Library, may be reserved for instructors wishing to bring a class to consult Houghton material as a group.
+We can accommodate sixteen adult students per session between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
+We are sometimes able to make special arrangements for larger classes and for meetings outside of these hours.

 - the course title and number

-- contact information for the instructor (or TF) responsible for the class
+- contact information for the instructor responsible for the class

-- three possible dates and times for your class visit, in order of preference
+- two possible dates and times for your class visit, in order of preference

-- the best times for you to meet with a librarian and discuss materials and procedures for the class (this is a requirement for first time teachers at Houghton)
+- the best times for you to meet with a librarian ahead of time to discuss materials and procedures for the class

-- whether you will need A/V equipment.
+- your A/V requirements, if any.
 The room has a laptop, overhead camera, and projector.
 If you'd like to use this equipment, please ask for a demonstration.

 For the day of the class, please keep in mind that: